Progressive Care Unit

 We hope to touch people’s lives through compassionate state of the art care.
 We recognize the value of every person and we are guided by our commitment to nursing excellence and healthcare leadership while maintaining a patient and family centered outlook.

-The 11E, 9, and 7 Progressive Care Units at UC San Diego Health System are at the forefront of high quality patient care and service.
+The 11E, 9, and 7 Progressive Care Units at UC San Diego Health are at the forefront of high quality patient care and service.
 It is a unique unit that advocates for patient safety and satisfaction through transformational leadership, innovation, and empowerment of the professional nurse.

 These 32 bed units serves as a stepping stones for those patients who are well enough to leave the ICU, but may still require closer monitoring than that provided on our Medical/Surgical or Telemetry units.
-We care for a wide variety of patient populations, including but not limited to: patients suffering from traumatic injuries, abdominal transplantations, neurological emergencies, patients with heart failure, newly diagnosed type 2 diabetes, and patients that have undergone bariatric surgery part of our new Bariatric Medicine Institute program at UC San Diego Health System.
+We care for a wide variety of patient populations, including but not limited to: patients suffering from traumatic injuries, abdominal transplantations, neurological emergencies, patients with heart failure, newly diagnosed type 2 diabetes, and patients that have undergone bariatric surgery part of our new Bariatric Medicine Institute program at UC San Diego Health.

 In order for UCSD to achieve magnet status each unit must do their part.
 In order to ensure we are doing our part to contribute to the magnet journey we have implemented programs such as: